-I forgot about this great grandmother of mine for years...until I had children of my own.
+I forgot all about this distant relation of mine for years...until I had children of my own.
 And then I became obsessed with her once again.
 I would imagine having something like that happen to me and I would work myself into a state of pure terror and real tears.
 And then, of course, because I’d never be able to suffer a loss so great, I would start planning my suicide, scheduling it for the day after my own children's funerals.

-Finally, I went back to my dad with the question that had been pestering me for years.
-"Why didn't your grandmother just kill herself, then and there.
+Finally, I went back to my father with the question that had been pestering me for years.
+"Why didn't your Aunt just kill herself, then and there.
 At the end, after her babies’ funerals, why didn't she just march over to the Verrazzano bridge and hurl herself off?
 Anyone would - and it would be justified!"
 My father would look at me and gently shake his head.
 "Oh, she wasn't like that, Dear.
 She was different.
 She had a gift.
-Despite her pain she led a full life with her surviving children, and she went on to have more after that.
-Her children are my aunts and uncles."
-And that's when my head exploded.
+Despite her pain she led a full life, and she went on to have more children after the deaths of the two that passed" And that's when my head exploded.
 "What?
 What do you mean she had kids after that?
 She actually opened herself up to the possibility of having that happen again?
 Of losing yet another child?
 She must have been nuts!"
 "No,” my father replied, "she wasn't “nuts”, she was wonderful.
 She ended up living a beautiful life, a life of service.”
 "I don't believe it" I would counter.
 "No one in their right mind could go through that and willingly have more children.
 That’s just insane."
-And that's when my father said the words that I will never forget "Well you see" he said to me "my grandmother had faith.
+And that's when my father said the words that I will never forget "Well you see" he said to me "This woman had faith.
 That was her gift.
 She possessed a faith that could not be broken."

 Relaxing into that faith is a tall order.
 Especially for a cynical and jaded ex-drunkard like me.
 But I can try.
 I can try to find the light and to tap into the faith that everything happens for a reason.
-And I can always remember that I am a descendant of a long lost relative who had a true gift.
+And I can always remember that I am a descendant of a devout and strong woman who had a true gift.
 Maybe there is a flicker of her faith in my DNA.
 Wouldn’t that be wonderful?
 I do have faith but it can still get a little wobbly.
 It doesn't feel totally indestructible...yet.
-My hope is that possibly, maybe, a tiny spark of my great grandmother's gift was passed down to me through my father.
+My hope is that possibly, maybe, a tiny spark of this magical gift was passed down to me through my father.
 The gift of a faith that cannot be broken.

-Postscript - I was recently alerted to the fact that my great grandmother's two children did not die during the Pandemic of 1918, but several years earlier.
+Postscript - I was recently alerted to the fact that my (several times removed) Aunt's two children did not die during the Pandemic of 1918, but several years earlier.
 So memory is a funny thing.
 And gets funnier with time.
-Although not in the year 1918 my great grandmother did lose two of her children in rapid succesion and according to my father, she did posses, "a faith that could not be broken."
+Although not in the year 1918 this distant relative of mine did lose two of her children in rapid succesion.
+But she survived that horrific double tragedy, eventually having more children and living a full and beautiful life - carried and supported (no doubt) by a faith that could not be broken.